yuvalmGS/gigaspaces-wiki-jekyll/sbp/mirror-monitor.markdown

 - Redo log size accumulated at the primary spaces.

 The Mirror Monitor includes the following:
-- {{IMirrorStats}} Interface - required for the JMX MBean.
+- `IMirrorStats` Interface - required for the JMX MBean.
-- {{MirrorStats}} - JMX MBean exposing the statistics collected.
+- `MirrorStats` - JMX MBean exposing the statistics collected.
-- {{Mirror}} - extends the {{DefaultHibernateExternalDataSource}} , and calculates the current Mirror Write/Update/Remove speed.
+- `Mirror` - extends the `DefaultHibernateExternalDataSource` , and calculates the current Mirror Write/Update/Remove speed.
-- {{SpaceModeListener}} - Identify a failure of the primary space and switch monitoring the new primary.
+- `SpaceModeListener` - Identify a failure of the primary space and switch monitoring the new primary.

 h1.
 How to use the Mirror Monitor?
 In order to use the Mirror Monitor with your application you should: